rocky-linux/documentation/docs/desktop/gnome/valuta.md

 To use Valuta,  do the following:

-1. Choose the country that you currently live in from the dropdown menu and type the amount of cash you want to spensend
+1. Choose the country that you currently live in from the dropdown menu and type the amount of cash you want to spend.
 <!--- add screenshot here --->

 1. Choose the country you are traveling to from the dropdown menu.
 From there, the converted amount automatically appears.